0x444454/Commodore-6309/README.md

 _"Alive!
 It's alive!
 It's alive!"_

 Prototype works with preliminary test Kernal ROM, running very simple code, such as a fixed-point Mandelbrot set generator.
+IRQ is working.
-IRQ are working (FIRQ are also working, but the C64 only has one IRQ type so we currently only use IRQ).
+FIRQ is also functional, but the C64 only has one IRQ type so we currently opetd for IRQ.

 As of 2025-Jan-01, the system supports running generic code.
 IRQ are also working (tested with VIC-II raster interrupt).